 One-off projects that can range from 2 weeks to 3 months requiring volunteers with specialised skill sets and qualifications.

 Must be able to commit to the stipulated project period and possess the relevant skills and experience to complete their projects.

-Opportunities can be found on HealthServe’s internal platform or Facebook or we will contact you directly if you have submitted your CV to us using our Volunteer Interest form.
+Opportunities can be found on HealthServe’s internal platform or Facebook or we will contact you directly if you have indicated you’d like to be considered for Special Projects and have submitted your CV to us through our Volunteer Application form.

 e.g. Research and surveys, designing outreach materials, data analysis, photography/videography